Galapagos travel Itineraries: how to make the most of your time in Ecuador’s Most Famous Islands

 It’s a spectacular place to watch the marine life, especially if it’s in a full moon or new moon day when the water is crystal clear.

-After the snorkeling, you will have 10 minutes walk to Punta Carola, where you will bask in the sun and relax together with your new friends, the sea lions.
+After the snorkeling, you will have 10 10-minute walk to Punta Carola, where you will bask in the sun and relax together with your new friends, the sea lions.
 You can even snorkel there if you wish, but most of all, wait for the spectacular sunset.

 Day 9 – Tour 360 around San Cristobal